 - Lowered inhibitions.

 Treatment for ABIs, much like treatment for cerebral palsy, is highly dependent on the individual, on symptom types and severity.
 Like cerebral palsy from any cause, brain damage cannot be reversed.
-Depending on the severity of the damage, other parts of the brain may be able to compensate for the damage and full to near full recovery may be possible.
+Depending on the severity of the damage, other parts of the brain may be able to compensate for the damage and full to nearly full recovery may be possible.

 Much of treatment for ABIs is based on rehabilitation, using therapeutic strategies to help a patient recover as much function as possible or to live with the ongoing symptoms.
 Types of treatment may include physical and occupational therapy, speech therapy, educational interventions, vocal training, management of pain, adaptive equipment, and psychological counseling and therapy.

 Treatment and therapy may involve a range of specialists, including neurologists, psychiatrists and psychologists, physical and occupational therapists, massage therapists, educators, audiologists, pediatricians, nutritionists, speech therapists, nurses, and others.
 Family support is also crucial to help a patient achieve an optimal outcome.